JuanMartinEcheverria/SQL-Practice/README.md

     - Senior Data Engineer: Requires a broad skill set including SQL, Python, PostgreSQL, Spark, Airflow, Kafka, Linux, Kubernetes, Docker.
     - Data Scientist Manager: Skills in Python, R, and Spark are critical, showing a mix of programming and big data tools.
     - Data Engineer at Dialpad: Emphasizes skills in Python, Scala, Java, Azure, Databricks, AWS, BigQuery, Redshift, GCP, Spark, and GDPR compliance.
--- DevOps and DataOps Skills:
+- DevOps and DataOps Skills:

-Tools like Kubernetes, Docker, Jenkins, and GitLab are important, indicating the need for CI/CD and containerization knowledge in data roles.
+    - Tools like Kubernetes, Docker, Jenkins, and GitLab are important, indicating the need for CI/CD and containerization knowledge in data roles.
 - Big Data Tools:

-Technologies like Hadoop, Kafka, and Databricks are essential, reflecting the necessity to handle large-scale data processing.
+    - Technologies like Hadoop, Kafka, and Databricks are essential, reflecting the necessity to handle large-scale data processing.

 ### 3. Top demanded skills
-Now I focused on the demand for the different skills for Data Analyst roles, since this are the most common entry-level roles in the data world.
+Now I focused on the demand for the different skills for Data Analyst roles, since these are the most common entry-level roles in the data world.

 ```sql
 SELECT